KASONDE3/lab3-MultiPage/readme.md

 KASONDE MUKUKA 2021476791

+# Lab 4 - JavaScript Interactive Web Features

+## Completed Features
+- Theme toggle on the home page (light/dark mode)
+- Enhanced contact form with validation and a custom greeting message
+- Fetch API integration to load team member names from a remote API
+- Interactive FAQ section to show/hide answers on click

+LAB 3

 Outcomes of the the lab
 1. How to style a web page using css
 2. How to style multiple pages and linking external css file to html inorder to make the code more readable and clean